Meet the Vice Chancellor and Dean

 Vice Chancellor and Dean, Division of Academic and Student Affairs

-Scott directs staff and resources to maximize impact on the curricular and co-curricular programs of the university, including the programs and services of University College; academic advising; academic enrichment programs; Exploratory Studies; cross-college interdisciplinary and multidisciplinary programs; advising technology; Health and Exercise Studies; Music; undergraduate courses, curricula and academic standards; Arts NC State (NC State LIVE, Crafts Center, Dance Program, Gregg Museum, University Theater, and Ticket Central); academic success programs; business administration, residential programs, and engagement; student development, health, and wellness.
-In addition to these areas, Scott also oversees the Office of Academic Support Programs for Student Athletes; assessment; development; student ombuds; and marketing and communications for the division.
+Scott directs staff and resources to maximize impact on the curricular and co-curricular programs of the university, including the programs and services of University College, academic advising, academic enrichment programs, Exploratory Studies, cross-college interdisciplinary and multidisciplinary programs, advising technology, Health and Exercise Studies, Music, undergraduate courses, curricula and academic standards, Arts NC State (NC State LIVE, Crafts Center, Dance Program, Gregg Museum, University Theater and Ticket Central), academic success programs, business administration, residential programs, and engagement, student development, health and wellness.
+In addition to these areas, Scott also oversees the Office of Academic Support Programs for Student Athletes and student ombuds.

 She is a visionary leader with a proven ability to develop teams and bring cohesion to large diverse groups of individuals that will serve the Division of Academic and Student Affairs and our university well.